openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 The (x,y) position of the ofRectangle as an ofPoint.

-warning:The z-component of this position is preserved and can be used but all ofRectangle operations will ignore the z-component.
+Warning: The z-component of this position is preserved and can be used but all ofRectangle operations will ignore the z-component.

 _description: _